s-andrews/illuminaprocessing/CRUK_sequencing_processing.md

 command (change the SLX number):

     nohup wget --user=babraham_kokkogonzales --password=noisyrhino61 ftp1.cruk.cam.ac.uk:SLX-22121* &

+### Downloading data that hasn't gone through the BI sequencing facility

+Occasionally requests come in from people via email who have used a different account at CRUK.
+They should provide the ftp details including the user name and password, and the data can be downloaded similarly to the command above.
+If the samples have gone through the BI sequencing facility they should be in the queue on Sierra, and a flowcell can be created, as described [below](#create-flowcell).
+If the samples are not on Sierra, then they will have to be added before a flowcell can be created.

+#### Creating and receiving a sample in Sierra

+**_Only do this if the sample does not already exist!_**

+In Sierra:

+    Create sample
+    Show Queue
+    Receive sample
+    Pass Individual QC
+    Pass final QC

+Then a flowcell can be created.

 ## Create flowcell on Sierra and set up folder structure